c4arl0s/9CentralizedWorkflows/README.md

     Create index page for the message
 ```

-This should output the familiar history listing of the **master branch**
+This should output the familiar history listing of the master branch.

-Recall that **git push** creates **local** branches in the destination repository.
+Recall that git push creates local branches in the destination repository.
 We said it was dangerous to push to a friend's repository, as they probably wouln't appreciate new branches appearing at random.
-However, it is safe to create local branches in **central-repo.git** because it has no working directory, which means it's impossible to disturb anyone's development.
+However, it is safe to create local branches in central-repo.git because it has no working directory, which means it's impossible to disturb anyone's development.

 # 	* [Add News Update (You)](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)